yzwu1209/Python_Foundation/week_01/Week_01_HW.md

 ### Week 1 Assignment - W200 Python Fundamentals for Data Science, UC Berkeley MIDS

+This assignment is due at 11:59 PM PST the day before your live class.
+(So if you have class on Tuesday this is due Monday night at 11:59 PM PST)

 ## Command line and bash scripting